451unavailableforlegalreasons/bibleapp/backend/notes.md

 ## Functionalities to implement:
 - users acounts (storing the right data in permanent database - sqlite for now)
-    - define user requirements: (email, password, fullname, age, gender, country, language)
+    - DONE:define user requirements: (email, password, fullname, age, gender, country, language)
-    - login with email
+    - DONE:login with email and password
     - verify email function
     - change email (send and email to new address and if user clicks on link: change to new email)
     - reset password function